3 Chromosomal Disorders

 3-39 What choices does a pregnant woman have if she has an increased risk for an infant with Down syndrome?

-- To have prenatal diagnosis.
+- Prenatal diagnosis.
 This will require an amniocentesis to be done to get fetal cells on which to perform chromosomal analysis, FISH or PCR-aneuploidy.
 Amniocentesis is offered between 16 and 21 weeks.
 Because this involves inserting a thin needle through the abdominal wall into the uterus, there is a risk that the procedure can cause complications, including a spontaneous miscarriage, vaginal bleeding or leaking amniotic fluid.
 This risk is about 1 in 140 (0.7 percent) with an experienced ultrasonographer.
 The woman should be informed of this before deciding whether she wants prenatal diagnosis.

 3-40 What choices does a woman have when a confirmed prenatal diagnosis of Down syndrome has been made?